-gives rise to a young sporophyte or embryo, which becomes embedded in the endosperm.
+Angiosperms respectively.
+Fig. 178 shows the structure in the former; the spore or embryo-sac is filled with the prothallium, formerly called the endosperm, at the apex of which are several archegonia each containing a female gamete or oosphere.
+After fertilisation the resulting zygote gives rise to a young sporophyte or embryo, which becomes embedded in the endosperm.
 The structure thus formed, consisting of the sporangium or ovule, with the solitary spore it contains, the latter having in its interior the embryo surrounded by the prothallus, constitutes the structure known as the seed.
 It becomes detached from the parent sporophyte and disseminated in various ways.

 In the Angiosperms the formation of the seed is in the main similar to the process described, but it has certain peculiar features.
 The embryo-sac or megaspore has the same structure as in the Gymnosperms and remains enclosed in the sporangium or ovule.
 The development of the prothallium is different.
 The megaspore has a single nucleus as in other cases.
 When germination begins this divides into two, one of which travels to each end of the ovoid spore.
 Each of these gives rise by two successive divisions to a group of four nuclei, and a single nucleus from each group returns to the centre of the cell, where the two fuse together.
 These are often termed the polar nuclei.
+At this stage the prothallium ceases to undergo any change (fig. 179); it consists of a group of three nuclei at the apex, known as the egg apparatus; another group at the base, termed the antipodal cells; and the nucleus in the centre which is the result of the fusion of the polar nuclei, and is called the definitive nucleus of the embryo-sac.
+Each nucleus is surrounded by protoplasm, the egg apparatus in particular showing three well-defined naked or primordial cells.
+The antipodal cells become clothed with cell-walls.
+There is a certain amount of protoplasm existing in the spore, lying around the wall and forming bridles across it, connecting the peripheral substance with that in the centre in which the definitive nucleus is resting.

-FIG. 180.-OVULE OF PIMUS, showing the PROTHAL-LIUM, end, IN THE MEGAspore, mac. arch, archegonia. p. l.
+FIG. 178.-OVULE OF Pinus, SHOWING THE PROTHAL-LIUM, end, IN THE MEGA-SPORE, mac. arch, archegonia

-FIG. 181.-OVULE OF AN ANGIO-SPERM SHOWING THE MEGASPORE, mac, WITH ITS PROTHALLIUM; 008, OOSPHERE.
+FIG. 179.-OVULE OF AN ANGIO-SPERM SHOWING THE MEGASPORE, mac, with its Prothallium; oos, oosphere.